This is Copyright Agency’s procedure for resolving a dispute between Copyright Agency and a member or a licensee that is not:

 Dispute Resolution Steps

-1. Any dispute received by Copyright Agency’s Complaints Officer will be acknowledged in writing within 14 working days.
+- Any dispute received by Copyright Agency’s Disputes Officer will be acknowledged in writing within 14 working days.
 The acknowledgment letter will indicate whether Copyright Agency agrees that the dispute should be resolved in accordance with our Dispute Resolution procedure.
 If a decision is made not to enter into dispute resolution, Copyright Agency must give reasons for this decision in the acknowledgment letter.

-If you don’t agree with the outcome, you have 28 working days to file fresh proceedings in an appropriate Court or Tribunal.
-If you don’t file new proceedings, the determination of the expert is binding on the parties.
+If you don’t agree with the outcome, you have 28 working days to file proceedings in an appropriate Court or Tribunal (other than the Copyright Tribunal).
+If you don’t file proceedings, the determination of the expert is binding on the parties.

 Costs